Günther Möhring

-Günther Möhring (25 November 1936 — 14 January 2006) was German chess International Master (IM) (1976), East Germany Chess Championship winner (1963), Chess Olympiad individual gold medalist (1964).
+Günther Möhring (25 November 1936 – 14 January 2006) was a German chess International Master (IM) (1976), East Germany Chess Championship winner (1963), Chess Olympiad individual gold medalist (1964).

 Biography

 Günther Möhring learned to play chess at the age of ten.
 In 1955 he won 2nd place in the German Youth Chess Championship.
 Also he won the German Youth Correspondence Chess Championship (1956-1958).
 Günther Möhring made the biggest success of his chess career in 1963, when he won the East Germany Chess Championship.
 In 1968, together with the Halle Chess Club he won the East Germany Team Chess Cup.
 In 1976, he was awarded the FIDE International Master (IM) title.

 Günther Möhring played for East Germany in the Chess Olympiad: